knative/docs/docs/eventing/broker/README.md

 Before you can use the Knative Channel-based Broker, you must install a channel provider, such as InMemoryChannel, Kafka or Nats.

+!!! warning
-**NOTE:** InMemoryChannel channels are for development use only and must not be used in a production deployment.
+    InMemoryChannel channels are for development use only and must not be used in a production deployment.

 For more information on which channels are available and how to install them, see the list of [available channels](https://knative.dev/docs/eventing/channels/channels-crds/).